solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 (s/def ::clause (s/coll-of ::literal))
 ```

 This is pretty handy, when you have global var which usage can be easily traced.
-In addition to help keep your app state in order, it's quite convenient to just build your path as a vector and just conjoin stuff to it.
+In addition to help keep your appstate in order, it's quite convenient to just build your path as a vector and just conjoin stuff to it.
 This structure goes nicely hand in hand when using the [Re-Frame 10x](https://github.com/day8/re-frame-10x) debugging tools.

 Also schemas, in this case Clojure specs, are stored here.
-They are used to define the datastructures used by this view and this part of the neighbourhood in the app state.
+They are used to define the datastructures used by this view and this part of the neighbourhood in the appstate.

 ##### The controller